 The third Sunday of Advent is Gaudete Sunday.
 Gaudete means joy.
-I planned an Advent gathering for the families of our parish for Gaudete Sunday.
+Gather with your faith formation groups or your family on December 11, 2022 for Gaudete Sunday and celebrate with JOY!
 Here is the outline and activities:

-Short Teaching: Explain the purpose of the Advent wreath and the colors and why we use the pink candle today for joy.
+Explain the purpose of the Advent wreath and the colors and why we use the pink candle today for joy.
 I also include an explanation of JOY as an acronym for Jesus, Others, You.
-You can read more about that here.

 1. Make it round — like the never-ending circle of His love for all of us.